mrbilalshafiq/CloudFormation-EC2-Instance/README.md

 1. Clone the repo and cd into it

         git clone https://github.com/mrbilalshafiq/CloudFormation-EC2-Instance && cd CloudFormation-EC2-Instance

+ * From here you could enter the below or continue entering the rest of the commands manually

+        bash script.sh

 2. Make sure SSH folder exists with the correct permissions